migalabs/goteth/README.md

 - [go](https://go.dev/doc/install) preferably on its 1.21 version or above.
 Go also needs to be executable from the terminal.
 - Clickhouse DB
-- Access to an Ethereum consensus archival node (we have only tested using lighthouse in archival mode, other clients/configs might not work)
+- Access to an Ethereum consensus archival node (we have only tested using lighthouse in archival mode, other clients/configs might not work).
+IMPORTANT: Goteth requires the `/eth/v2/debug/beacon/states` endpoint enabled.
 - Access to an Ethereum execution node (optional)
 - Access to a Clickhouse server database (use native port, usually 9000)